Large-Scale Marketing RCT

 Real-Time Measurement

 I know we've called things real-time before but this time we really mean it.
-Our RCT results start the day after the ad breaks.
-The day after the ad ends, we report final ROI.
-Part of why we can go so fast is we get sales data from Catalina 3am every morning for the previous day.
-But a bigger reason is we don't need to get exposure data from anybody.
+Our RCT results can start the day after the ad breaks.
+The day after the ad ends, we can report (near) final ROI.
+The main reason our RCTs can go so fast is we don't need to get exposure data from anybody.
 We create our own causal data when we create the test and control groups.
-So we have the causal data before the ad begins.
+So we have the causal data before the ad breaks.

 MTA-RCT, Real-Time Measurement